 Every step is idempotent — dbt test failure halts the pipeline before the LLM sees dirty data

 This is the three-plane model applied to sports data.
 Every layer has one job.
 Execution authority stays with the orchestrator.
-This is the same pattern you'd use to ship a real product analytics platform — we're just using football instead of funnels.
+Same pattern you'd use to ship a real product analytics platform — just with football instead of funnels.

 import duckdb